trmckay/halogen/readme.md

 # Lab_OS

-An embedded OS for RISC-V made with Rust.
+A simple OS for RISC-V made with Rust.

 ## Clone and configure